-Effective and Highly-Efficient: We maintain an effective and efficient sales operating model by using industry-leading tools and a highly leveraged offshore sales support model.
-The TaskUs sales approach is based on modern SaaS industry sales models versus classic outsourcing models which tend to be "top heavy."
-We believe we have created a scalable sales engine that doesn't rely on "rainmakers" alone, but leverages junior level sales talent developed in-house to create effective sales teams.
-Vertically aligned business development representatives triage marketing qualified leads, perform outbound outreach to prospects, and generate pipeline while our sales executives and vice presidents focus on deal closure and value delivery.
+Effective and Highly Efficient: We maintain an effective and efficient sales operating model by using industry-leading tools and an offshore sales support model.
+Vertically aligned business development representatives triage marketing qualified leads, perform outbound outreach to prospects and generate opportunity pipeline while our sales executives focus on deal closure and value delivery.
 These teams take advantage of skilled proposal, marketing and demand generation resources offshore for support.
-We believe this approach lowers the total cost of sales and creates repeatability and sustainability by maintaining the entire sales funnel at all times.
+We believe this approach lowers the total cost of our sales function and creates repeatability and sustainability by maintaining the entire sales funnel at all times.